AyushVaishy/Job-Portal/README.md

 # Job-Portal
-I developed this Job Portal for exploring my frontend skills of HTML and CSS.
+I developed this Job Portal for exploring my frontend skills of HTML, CSS and JAVASCRIPT.